 The wet tile cutters are known for being precise in tile cutting are very great for awesome cuts.
 It can act as a table saw but the difference here is that the cutter is placed on the top of a water table.
 The reason for the water here is that the water helps to facilitate a precise and neat cut and reduces friction by protecting the blade and keeping it cool when it generates lots of heat.

 For beginners in tile cutting, this is quite ideal because they are specially designed for easy use.
 For a smaller and “non-straight” cuts, this is highly recommended.
-Although, if you want to use it to achieve a straight cut, it can still prove to be useful, but you will often get the same quality finish with a manual tile cutter.
+Although, if you want to use it to achieve a straight cut, it can still prove to be useful, you will often get the same quality finish with a manual tile cutter.

 Manual Tile Cutters

-Hobbyist or beginners can find this difficult to operate because they will be needing a steady hand to produce to precise cut and this will take a lot of practice to master this.
+Hobbyists or beginners can find this difficult to operate because they will be needing a steady hand to produce to precise cut and this will take a lot of practice to master this.
 The wet tile saws already have a cutting surface provided but that is not the case with the manual cutter.

 We will recommend that you invest in a good model of a manual cutter and take out time to do a lot of practice if you will be considering this.
 Once you get a hang of it, you will be getting clean cuts and getting your work done without much hassle.